lynndylanhurley/redux-auth/README.md

 2. [Bootstrap][react-bootstrap]
 3. A default theme

 The default theme has no styling, and honestly it just looks really bad.
-But if you hate heavy UI frameworks and you like to style everything yourself, then you will enjoy the default theme.
+But if you hate heavy UI frameworks and you like to style everything yourself, then you will love the default theme.

-All components are already set up to make their own requests, handle errors, and display success messages.
+All components can make their own API requests, display errors, and display success messages out of the box.

-The examples below use the Material UI theme.
+The examples shown below use the Material UI theme.

 --